Downsizing Diffusion Models for Cardinality Estimation: Conclusion

 \section{Conclusion}

-The ability of diffusion models to reconstruct complex, high dimensional distributions makes them accurate cardinality estimators.
-We have proven this by constructing ADC, whose accuracy exceeds many of its famous peers on both real-world and synthetic datasets.
-Downsized using newfound theorems regarding the score function's behavior, ADC also takes up less than 400KB of storage, and keeps its latency within 10ms on two out of three datasets tested.\\ ADC's current capabilities are still somewhat limited by its inability to handle categorical attributes, an issue we seek to resolve in future studies.
-We are also curious whether some theorems, network structures, and modeling approaches we proposed upon designing ADC, such as switching from noise to data prediction as $t$ gets larger, might be beneficial for training diffusion models in general, despite influences of the manifold hypothesis and the much higher (3000+) dimensionality. \\ Overall, ADC provides a good starting point for exploring the use of diffusion models in cardinality estimation, a rather unconventional crossover that can produce very promising fruits.
+The ability of diffusion models to reconstruct complex distributions with high dimensions makes them accurate cardinality estimators.
+We have proven this by constructing ADC and ADC+, whose accuracy exceeds many famous peers on real-world and synthetic datasets.

+The current capabilities of ADC+ are slightly limited by its long training time and inability to handle categorical attributes, issues we seek to resolve in future studies.
+We also wonder whether some theorems, network structures, and modeling approaches we proposed upon designing ADC, such as switching from noise to data prediction as $t$ gets larger, might be beneficial for training diffusion models in general, despite influences of the manifold hypothesis and the much higher (3000+) dimensionality.